Kethsar/RekordboxReader/README.md

 As this program probes memory, and Rekordbox is 64-bit software, this program must be built in 64-bit mode to work.

 This has been tested and working with Rekordbox 5.8.1 and 5.8.3, and settings for both can be found below.
 Other versions require probing for pointers using CheatEngine.
+Refer to [Finding Rekordbox Pointers.md](Finding%20Rekordbox%20Pointers.md)

 ## Known Issues
-* Switching from 2-deck mode to 4-deck mode in Rekordbox breaks things, and requires its own set of pointers.
+* ~~Switching from 2-deck mode to 4-deck mode in Rekordbox breaks things, and requires its own set of pointers.~~
-* Switching from 4-deck mode to 2-deck mode breaks things worse, and using the 2-deck mode pointers won't work until Rekordbox is re-opened.
+* ~~Switching from 4-deck mode to 2-deck mode breaks things worse, and using the 2-deck mode pointers won't work until Rekordbox is re-opened.~~
 * Technically the above to problems can be fixed by checking all potential pointers and observing their behaviour but that is effort.
 * This software is garbage (won't fix)

 ## Loopstream Setup